bjbutterfield25/startup/README.md

 - **HTML** - Use correct HTML structure.
 3 HTML pages: one for login, one for displaying images, and one for leaving comments.
 Hyperlinks between photos and comment page
 - **CSS** - Application looks good on different screen sizes.
 Properly formats images with text and color schemes.
 - **React** - Provides login.
 Retrieves and displays comments that users submit.
-- **Service** - Backend service with endpoints for:
+- **Service** - Backend service with endpoints for login and leaving comments.
+3rd party call to get inspirational quotes.
-  - Login
-  - Leaving comments
 - **DB/Login** - Stores users and comments in database.
 Login and register users.
 Credentials will be securely stored in database.
 Can only leave comments if authenticated.
 - **WebSocket** - When a user leaves a comment, all other users will be able to see it.